Simoneabbiati/Lit_review/README.md

-# Scripts Overview
+# Academic Paper Abstract Analyzer

-This repository contains the following scripts:
+This repository contains a collection of Python scripts designed to automate the process of uploading, retrieving, and analyzing academic paper abstracts.
+The workflow includes uploading a CSV file with a list of academic papers, retrieving their DOIs, fetching the abstracts, and finally categorizing and analyzing the abstracts using a custom application.

 ## open_dois.py: